 This eventually led to the creation of the first silicon photovoltaic cell in 1954.
 In contrast to the previous use of Selenium, this had the ability to generate enough power to run electrical equipment.

 In 1958 the Vanguard I satellite powered its radio communication with a single watt solar panel - which ultimately led the way to broader use of solar panels in space.

 At this early stage of use, the solar efficiency was only 4%.
 Far lower than the 20%+ we see today.
 However, this proved the catalyst for more solar-powered devices becoming readily available on the market.

 Additionally, solar technologies began heating water in commercial properties.

 At this point, solar cells started to become an integral aspect of the design of satellites.
 Solar still powers satellites today.

 In 1970, things began to change again.
 Engineers developed silicon solar cells, a cheaper alternative.
-This resulted in the commercialization of solar panels which ultimately made them suitable for domestic use.
+Around this time, the US created the Solar Energy Research Institute to further the development of solar energy production.
+Other countries followed suit, and the developments resulted in the commercialization of solar panels, ultimately making them suitable for domestic use.